Elon Musk At SXSW: Mars Promises ‘Excitement For Those Who Survive,’ But AI Is A ‘Species Level Risk’

 “Men Wanted for Hazardous Journey.
 Small Wages, bitter cold, long months of complete darkness, constant danger, safe return doubtful.
 Honor and recognition in case of success.”

 While Elon Musk is ready to bravely face the risks of a dangerous pioneering expedition to Mars, Musk is far more cautious about the future of artificial intelligence as explained by CNBC.
-Musk has frequently warned of the dangers of AI, but at SXSW Elon was able to articulate more of the reasoning behind his concerns.
+Musk has frequently warned of the dangers of AI but at SXSW, Elon was able to articulate more of the reasoning behind his concerns.

 “The biggest issue I see with so-called AI experts is that they think they know more than they do, and they think they are smarter than they actually are.
 This tends to plague smart people.
 They define themselves by their intelligence and they don’t like the idea that a machine could be way smarter than them, so they discount the idea — which is fundamentally flawed.”